A Mississippi River Voyage: Memphis to New Orleans

 DETAILS

-Join us for a deep dive into U.S. history and culture aboard the 185-berth American Splendor, a riverboat built in 2016 in the classic paddle-wheeler style, on a voyage up the Mississippi River from New Orleans to Memphis.
+Join us for a deep dive into U.S. history and culture aboard the 185-berth American Splendor, a riverboat built in 2016 in the classic paddle-wheeler style, on a voyage up the Mississippi River from Memphis to New Orleans.
 What makes this Mississippi River experience stand apart is the incredibly rich educational program, beginning with a keynote address in New Orleans by presidential historian and Pulitzer Prize-winning author, Doris Kearns Goodwin.

 American Splendor allows guests to experience the nostalgia of classic paddlewheeler travel while enjoying modern comfort and amenities.
 Recently renovated, American Splendor features serene color palettes, luxurious textiles and linens, new furniture and carpets, and updated artwork and flourishes.
 From the staterooms and suites to the lounges and dining rooms, the new décor pays homage to the legendary Mississippi River.
 On board, guests can relax in a casual ambiance while admiring panoramic views of the passing scenery.
 Each spacious stateroom is outward-facing, allowing commanding views of the riverside landscape, and includes all of the amenities you expect from a fine hotel.
 These staterooms also offer a sitting area, desk, and full-size bathrooms, and most feature floor-to-ceiling sliding glass doors with a private balcony.
 With only 180 guests, fellow travelers will quickly become new friends.